gazebosim/docs/harmonic/ros2_overview.md

 node will be included within a ROS container.
 When this happens all the nodes live within the same process and can leverage intraprocess communication.

+Our recommendation is to always set the `use_composition` parameter to `True`.
+That way, the communication between Gazebo and the bridge will be intraprocess.
+If your ROS nodes are also written as composable nodes, make sure that they are launched with the `container_node_name` parameter matching the container name including Gazebo and the bridge.

 You can learn more about ROS composition in [this tutorial](https://docs.ros.org/en/galactic/Tutorials/Intermediate/Composition.html).